-Through the Campus Emergency Alert System, students will receive an emergency text and email notifying them of the time and location of an evacuation meeting.
+- 1. Through the Campus Emergency Alert System, students will receive an emergency text, email, and phone call notifying them of the time and location of an evacuation meeting.
 At the meeting, the logistics of the evacuation will be covered.
-The evacuation plan would include the following elements:

-- 1. Students who are able to travel home should do so immediately. - 2.
-Students who are able to host friends are encouraged to host friends unable to get home. - 3.
-If not evacuating by personal vehicle, students are advised to secure available transportation. - 4.
-Before students leave campus, all students must fill out an emergency evacuation form.
-The form includes the name of the student, the destination where the student will be residing during the evacuation, and contact information. - 5.
-Students who are unable to evacuate will be given information about relocating to a temporary emergency shelter.
-Buses and/or vans provided by the college will pick up students on 14th Street, the east side of the campus residence hall at a predetermined time to transport students to the emergency shelter. - 6.
-The designated departure time of the buses and/or vans will be strictly enforced. - 7.
-Anyone who fails to report to the loading area accepts responsibility for their personal safety. - 8.
-Staff members designated by administration will take turns staying with the FDLTCC students at the emergency shelter.
-(Students going to the emergency shelter need to fill out an emergency evacuation form.) - 9.
-Students going to the emergency shelter should expect very limited accommodations.
+The evacuation plan would likely include the following elements: - 2.
+Students who are able to travel home should do so immediately. - 3.
+Students who are able to host friends are encouraged to host friends unable to get home. - 4.
+If not evacuating by personal vehicle, students are advised to secure available transportation. - 5.
+The Housing Director maintains a list of current housing residents and emergency contacts.
+The Housing Director will attempt to account for each housing resident prior to all students evacuating the dorms by checking each student off the list.
+Next to each student's name, the Housing Director will write down what each student's plans are during the evacuation. - 6.
+Students who have no place to go will be given information about relocating to a temporary emergency shelter at the Cloquet Armory.
+Buses and/or vans provided by the college will pick up students on 14th Street at the campus residence hall parking lot at a predetermined time to transport students to the Cloquet Armory emergency shelter.
+Cloquet Armory Contact: Aaron Johnson at 651-268-8172 - 7.
+The designated departure time of the buses and/or vans will be strictly enforced. - 8.
+Anyone who fails to report to the loading area accepts responsibility for their personal safety. - 9.
+Emergency Response Team (ERT) members will take turns checking in with the FDLTCC students at the Cloquet Armory emergency shelter.

+- 10. Students going to the emergency shelter should expect very limited accommodations.
 This may include sleeping on an open gym floor without cots.
-As occupants of the emergency shelter, students must abide by the rules of the shelter and college policies are still in effect. - 10.
-Students will be kept up-to-date on the status of the college evacuation through the use of the campus emergency notification system.
+As occupants of the emergency shelter, student must abide by the rules of the shelter and college policies are still in effect. - 11.
+Students will be kept up-to-date on the status of the college evacuation through the use of the Campus Emergency Alert System.
 In the event that the college web site is not functioning, a temporary emergency web page will be created to relay information.

-- 11. The critical emergency personnel will review the emergency evacuation forms to account for all students.
-Emergency personnel will make efforts to contact and determine the whereabouts of students who did not fill out an emergency evacuation form (this includes calling home to family). - 12.
-After this step, the names of students who are still unaccounted for will be turned over to the Cloquet Police Department/local law enforcement.
+Communication will be via any mode available given potential constraints of the situation. - 12.
+The Emergency Response Team will review the housing list and information to account for all students.
+The emergency personnel will make efforts to contact and determine the whereabouts of students who did not communicate with the Housing Director (this includes calling home to parents). - 13.
+After this step, the names of students who are still unaccounted for will be turned over to the Cloquet Police Department.